 Here’s the truth.

-A company will never work on long term if its mission is short.
-If the whole organization moves towards a short-term purpose and a short term plan, things won’t turn out well.
+A company will never work long-term if its mission is short.
+If the whole organization moves towards a short-term purpose and a short-term plan, things won’t turn out well.

-If we take a closer look at the greatest contemporary leaders, we notice that their ideas and goals go beyond what we consider short term.
-A true leader knows that focusing on the long term equals great rewards and satisfactions.
+If we take a closer look at the greatest contemporary leaders, we notice that their ideas and goals go beyond what we consider short-term.
+A true leader knows that focusing on the long term equals great rewards and satisfaction.

 What does a boss do?
 Instead of looking at the bigger picture, they tend to make the wrong choices when it comes to planning and communicating.
 A boss is usually governed by their own needs, so their plans and goals are often shorter than a leader’s, so the gratifications can come as fast as possible.

-A bad boss will delegate tasks, offer the necessary information in order for them to be completed, and backs out.
+A bad boss will delegate tasks, offer the necessary information in order for them to be completed, and back out.
 Their job is over.
-They commanded and now they expect results.
+They commanded, and now they expect results.

 Why do you think army leaders always stay in the front?
 That proves that they care, so the followers will also care.
 If the man in charge is always there, being helpful whenever you need them, your chances of performing a better job significantly increase.

 Your “boss” will never care why you’re late.
-You know why?
+Do you know why?
 Because it’s not their problem.
 They never get involved so much in order to actually want to know what happened.
-Let’s be honest, you can’t be perfect at work, like as you’re not perfect in life.
+Let’s be honest; you can’t be perfect at work like you’re not perfect in life.
 But some bosses never understand this concept.

 Let’s take Napoleon, for example.
-His leadership skills are known world-wide.
+His leadership skills are known worldwide.
 Did you know that he used to learn the names of every soldier he had?
-It is said that Napoleon Bonaparte was calling all of his army members by their name.
+It is said that Napoleon Bonaparte was calling all of his army members by their names.
 Now, why would he do that?

 If you look more like a boss instead of a leader, that should be a big warning sign.
-Not only for yourself, but also for the organization and people you have behind yourself.
+Not only for yourself but also for the organization and people you have behind you.